chrislomeli/recipes/googleanalytics/readme.md

 that can be loaded into a database.

 # motivation
-It's nice to be able to get google analtics data to fill out a dashboard or even join to internal data.
+It's sometimes helpful to include google analtics data to fill out a dashboard or even join to internal data.

 # contents
 * gaMain.py:  The main program and all flow logic